Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.5.4 =
+* Added: 'Tailor this ..' button above the content editor.

 = 1.5.3 =
 * Added: French language translation.